hopeVaughn/p2p/README.md

 `npm install`

+### Special Note

-### This app is under development and as such this readme may not be up to date.
+This app is under development and as such this readme may not be up to date.
 Breaking changes may occur in development.
 Please check back later for updates